 What is the difference between the PUB 690A/B, the Graduate Seminars, and PUB 699A/B, the Internship courses?

 All M.S. in Publishing Students are required to write a thesis paper as part of their graduate coursework.
 PUB 690 A and B is the two course sequence for students currently working in the industry and pursuing their degree.
 The first course in this sequence is taught online and in the Spring semester.
 During the course of the semester the students work very closely with Professor Manuela Soares to develop their thesis topics and to write a significant portion of the paper.
 PUB 699B, also taught online and in the summer, is where students complete their papers under the guidance of Professor Soares.

 The Internship courses PUB 699 A and B are for students with no experience in the industry.
-The semester before they register for the course, they must contact Professor Jane Denning, the Director of Internships and Corporate Outreach, to discuss the process of securing an internship.
+The semester before they register for the course, they must contact Professor Jane Denning, the Executive Director of Internships and Corporate Outreach, to discuss the process of securing an internship.
 Professor Denning works closely with each student, guiding and advising them as they send out their resumes to potential employers.
 Students are encouraged to treat their search for an internship like a job search and learn the skills necessary to apply for positions upon graduation.
 During the courses, students meet with Professor Denning to develop their thesis topics and to begin their preliminary research.
 Upon completion of the course, students must register for PUB 699B where they work closely with Professor Denning to complete their papers.